abhijithnbalan/LiveImageStitching/readme.md

 1. CameraDelay :

-    integer(>0) : Time in milliseconds to wait before acquiring the next next frame.
+    integer(>0) : Time in micro-seconds to wait before acquiring the next next frame.
 2. VideoFrameSkip :

     integer(>0) : The number of frames to skip before acquiring the next frame.